-(2) Member of the Audit Committee.

-(3) Member of the Corporate Governance and Compensation Committee.

-(4) Mr. Harris was a director of Naturade, Inc., a company publicly traded in the United States, until August 2006.
+- (1) Member of the Audit Committee. - (2) Member of the Corporate Governance and Compensation Committee. - (3) Mr. Harris was a director of Naturade, Inc., a company publicly traded in the United States, until August 2006.
 Within a year after his resignation as a director, that company filed for reorganization under Chapter 11 of the US Bankruptcy Code.
-Mr. Harris was a director of Grant Forest Products Inc. On June 25, 2009, the Ontario Superior Court of Justice (Commercial List) made an order under the Companies' Creditors Arrangement Act (CCAA) in respect of Grant Forest Products Inc. Mr. Harris remained a director of Grant Forest Products Inc. until June 30, 2010 to assist with the orderly completion of the arrangement under the CCAA.

-(5) Mr. Kassie was Chairman and a director of SkyPower Corporation at the time when, on August 12, 2009, the Ontario Superior Court of Justice (Commercial List) made an order under the CCAA in respect of SkyPower Corporation.
-The realizations in the estate of the corporation (now called Interwind Corp.) are ongoing and any shortfall to the creditors is unknown at this time.
-Mr. Kassie is also a director of ACE Aviation Holdings Inc. which passed a shareholder resolution on April 25, 2012 approving liquidation of the company pursuant to the Canada Business Corporations Act.
-The liquidation process is continuing.
+Mr. Harris was a director of Grant Forest Products Inc. On June 25, 2009, the Ontario Superior Court of Justice (Commercial List) made an order under the Companies' Creditors Arrangement Act (CCAA) in respect of Grant Forest Products Inc. Mr. Harris remained a director of Grant Forest Products Inc. until June 30, 2010 to assist with the orderly completion of the arrangement under the CCAA. - (4) Mr. Kassie was Chairman and a director of SkyPower Corporation at the time when, on August 12, 2009, the Ontario Superior Court of Justice (Commercial List) made an order under the CCAA in respect of SkyPower Corporation.
+The realizations in the estate of the

-(6) Mr. Lyons was a director and executive officer of FT Capital Ltd. (FT Capital) which was subject to cease trade orders in July and August 2003 in each of the provinces of Manitoba, Ontario, and Quebec due to the failure of FT Capital to file financial statements since the financial year ended December 31, 2002.
+- corporation (now called Interwind Corp.) are ongoing and any shortfall to the creditors is unknown at this time.
+Mr. Kassie was also a director of ACE Aviation Holdings Inc. at the time when, on April 25, 2012, it passed a shareholder resolution approving liquidation of the company pursuant to the Canada Business Corporations Act.
+The liquidation process is continuing. - (5) Mr. Lyons was a director and executive officer of FT Capital Ltd. (FT Capital) which was subject to cease trade orders in July and August 2003 in each of the provinces of Manitoba, Ontario and Québec due to the failure of FT Capital to file financial statements since the financial year ended December 31, 2002.
 FT Capital was wound up and dissolved on June 30, 2009 and Mr. Lyons ceased to be a director.

-Mr. Lyons is also a director of Royal Oak Ventures Inc. (Royal Oak), which was subject to cease trade orders in each of the provinces of British Columbia, Alberta, Ontario and Quebec due to the failure of Royal Oak to file financial statements since the financial year ended December 31, 2003.
-Mr. Lyons was a director of International Utilities Structures Inc. (IUSI) which, on October 17, 2003 was granted creditor protection by the Court of Queen's Bench in Alberta under the CCAA.
+Until January 1, 2014, Mr. Lyons was also a director of Royal Oak Ventures Inc. (Royal Oak), which was subject to cease trade orders in each of the provinces of British Columbia, Alberta, Ontario and Québec due to the failure of Royal Oak to file financial statements since the financial year ended December 31, 2003.
+Mr. Lyons was a director of International Utilities Structures Inc. (IUSI) which on October 17, 2003 was granted creditor protection by the Court of Queen's Bench in Alberta under the CCAA.
 On March 31, 2005 an order was granted approving the final IUSI restructuring plan under the CCAA at which time Mr. Lyons resigned as a director.
 Mr. Lyons was elected to the boards of directors of each of FT Capital, Royal Oak and IUSI largely because of his valuable experience and expertise in financial restructurings in the insolvency context.